fredoyetayo/fredoyetayo/README.md

 Welcome to my GitHub page!

 ## About Me
-- I have a deep passion for technology, with over 15 years of experience collaborating on diverse projects and teams.
+- I have a deep passion for technology, with over 17 years of experience collaborating on diverse projects and teams.
 - Continuous learning is my driving force.
 I spend a lot of my free time exploring new technologies and refining my methods.
-- I equate Web and Software Development to the perfect combination of Bread and Butter 🍞 & 🧈.

 ## Let's Connect
 If you're interested in chatting about technology, collaboration, or just want to say hi, feel free to reach out to me via email at `[me@{myfullname}.co.uk]` or {myfullname}@yahoo.co.uk.